-When King Henry VIII died in 1547 he was succeeded by his children – first young Edward VI, then Queen Mary I and finally Queen Elizabeth I, who came to the throne in 1558, aged 25.
-Her reign has been regarded one of the most glorious in English history.
+When King Henry VIII died in 1547 he was succeeded by his children: first young Edward VI, then Queen Mary I, and finally Queen Elizabeth I, who came to the throne in 1558, aged 25.
+Her reign has been regarded as one of the most glorious in English history.

 The Queen gathered around her at court all the most powerful and ambitious characters of the age.
 She played on her subjects’ chivalry to ensure their loyalty and devotion and the greatest men in the kingdom competed for her attention and favour.